nautobot/nautobot-chatops-cookiecutter/README.md

 Here is an example of what your directory structure may look like (subject to change as the project is developed over time).

+| Przemek: "subject to change as the project is developed over time" - does this refer to the fact that as developer works on the plugin the structure will change?
+If so then perhaps this can be replaced by "... structure may look like initally.".

 > NOTE: there are hidden files not displayed in the below output.

+| Przemek: What are the hidden files?
+Do they matter?

 ```bash
 ➜ ll nautobot-plugin-chatops-my-plugin